MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-location(ulong64).md

 The virtual address.

-## -returns

-This function is a constructor and does not return value.

 ## -remarks

 Defines the location for an object.
 This particular variant of Location is the C-COM access struct.